JustinHoyle/Final-Project-CMSC-512/README.md

 ## Datasets
 There are currently two datasets, SentimentTwitterDatase.csv, and cleaned_tweets.csv.
-- cleaned_tweets.csv will be the set used for any training purposes.
-Contains the fields ['id', 'user', 'text', 'clean_text'].
+- pii_detected_tweets.csv will be the set used for any training purposes.
+Contains the fields ['id', 'user', 'text', 'pii'].
-- SentimentTwitterDatase.csv is the original set, but will be unused once cleaned.
+- SentimentTwitterDatase.csv is the original set, but will be unused once processed.
 - Download Sentiment dataset here: https://www.kaggle.com/datasets/kazanova/sentiment140

 ## What are stopwords?